 Sensorial experience does not need physical displacement.
 Can virtual reality, therefore, replace physical reality?

-Everything seems to be possible at the touch of our fingertips.
-These new values will be imprinted on us and on future generations until the switch will be completed.
-We will start losing our ambitions and we will forget that it is hard work that can truly bring us somewhere far.
-Soon it will be the demise of humanity as we know it.
+In this era of rampant technological excess, the erosion of our present reality looms, imperceptible at first but steadily encroaching.
+A mere touch of our fingertips renders everything seemingly possible, imprinting new values upon us and future generations until the irreversible switch is flipped.
+Ambitions fade, eclipsed by a forgetfulness that hard work, not instantaneous gratification, propels us to greater heights.
+The impending demise of humanity unfolds, a bleak reality obscured by a veneer of technological empowerment.
 I don’t want to sound pessimistic but the facts seem to be aligning in this direction.
 Instead of being in charge, it will be the machines that are in total control.
-It will seem like it’s our decision, and that is a great mistake, that will make us fall even further down.
-We will simply be pieces of meat floating around, strapped to technology, distanced from the warm connections we once had.
+It will seem like it’s our decision, and that is a great mistake which will make us fall even further down.
+We will simply be pieces of meat floating around, strapped to technology, severed from the warm connections we once had.

 And if people care to argue by saying that it is better for our environment, they can think again.
 The time, money, resources, and energy coming from our planet will be required in big quantities and manufacturing will be an enormous source of greenhouse emissions in order to make virtual reality successfully happen.